Azure-GOT/Downloading-Files/Use Cases/Virtual Network - Adding subnets.md

 ## Instruction

-- You should have virtual network created in the azure portal
+- You should have virtual network created in the azure
 - Go to virtual network, under **settings** section click on **Subnets**

   <img src="Images/Virtual Network/Virtual network subnet.png">